dethbird/codinginterview/notes/graphql/design_questions/answers/08_Search_+_Pagination_Semantics.md

 - Cache facets longer (120-300s).
 - Cap first to a reasonable number (<= 50) and overall window to avoid deep scroll costs.
 - Null vs empty list semantics: null means no filter; empty list means match none.

+---

+# Questions

+- what does declaring `scalar ISO8601` do, is that just the format for date?
+- I think I need to understand `gin`.
+  - ```sql
+      ALTER TABLE articles ADD COLUMN tsv tsvector GENERATED ALWAYS AS ( setweight(to_tsvector('simple', coalesce(title,'')), 'A')
+                          || setweight(to_tsvector('simple', coalesce(body ,'')), 'B')
+                          ) STORED;
+      CREATE INDEX articles_tsv ON articles USING gin(tsv);
+      CREATE INDEX articles_pub ON articles (published_at DESC, id DESC);
+    ```
+- I need more explanation on:
+  - Seek cursor for PUBLISHED_DESC uses key (published_at DESC, id DESC).
+Cursor is base64 of those keys.

+    Facets are computed with the same filters without pagination; cache for 2-5 minutes.

+    Snippets use ts_headline in Postgres, or engine highlighting when externalized.
+- Can you explain: "Null vs empty list semantics: null means no filter; empty list means match none."